marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

   - 50 concurrent queries
   - Access to a cluster enables access to all databases in the cluster

-_Redshift: name coming from moving away from Oracle datawarehouse / red logo color._
+_Redshift: name coming from moving away from Oracle data warehouse / red logo color._

 #### Amazon Redshift Spectrum